graycoreio/daffodil/libs/docs/src/example-viewer/README.md

 # Example Viewer

-`@daffodil/docs/example-viewer` provides components and tokens for dynamically rendering live Angular component examples alongside their source files in documentation pages.
+Example viewer provides components and tokens for dynamically rendering live Angular component examples alongside their source files in documentation pages.

-## Overview

-`@daffodil/docs/example-viewer` provides `DaffDocsExampleViewerComponent`, which dynamically loads and renders a live Angular component example alongside its source files when given an example `id`.

-## Registering Examples
+## Registering examples

 Each example must be registered via `provideDaffDocsExampleContent` from `@daffodil/docs`.
 Provide an object with:
 - `id` — a unique string identifier used to reference the example in the template.